plumvillage/newsletter/src/2024/en/articles/br-hai-thuong--i-have-arrived-i-am-home.md

 The entire parallel verses were as follows:

-> Tịnh độ nơi đây thích ý rong chơi người chẳng tìm cầu chi nữa
+> Tịnh độ nơi đây thích ý rong chơi người chẳng tìm cầu chi nữa.
-> Bản môn bây giờ phỉ lòng an trú ta há theo đuổi gì thêm
+> Bản môn bây giờ phỉ lòng an trú ta há theo đuổi gì thêm.

 > The Pure Land is here, roam as you wish; no need to search further.
 > The ultimate dimension is now, dwell here to your heart’s content; no need to pursue anything more.